Literature: Non-fiction

-Nonfiction can fall within the broad category of literature as "any collection of written work", but some works fall within the narrower definition "by virtue of the excellence of their writing, their originality and their general aesthetic and artistic merits".
+Non-fiction can fall within the broad category of literature as "any collection of written work", but some works fall within the narrower definition "by virtue of the excellence of their writing, their originality and their general aesthetic and artistic merits".

 Drama

 Drama is literature intended for performance.
 The form is combined with music and dance in opera and musical theatre (see libretto).
 A play is a written dramatic work by a playwright that is intended for performance in a theatre; it comprises chiefly dialogue between characters.
 A closet drama, by contrast, is written to be read rather than to be performed; the meaning of which can be realized fully on the page.
 Nearly all drama took verse form until comparatively recently.